re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 When react renders `IssuesListLoaded`, it will call `useIssues()`, which internally will subscribe to the stream, and start fetching the value from GitHub's API.
-As that value won't be resolved immediately, the component will be put in Suspense until we get a response back from the server.
+As that value won't be resolved immediately, the component will be put in suspense until we get a response back from the server.

 At that point, the component will exit suspense and `issues` will have the value expected.

-Then, when the user changes to another repo or page, `useIssues()` will put the component in Suspense again until the new request has loaded.
+Then, when the user changes to another repo or page, `useIssues()` will put the component in suspense again until the new request has loaded.

 ### IssueDetailsPage

-In here, also by using Error boundaries and suspense, we can break down this component into smaller ones.
+Here, by also using error boundaries and suspense, we can break down this component into smaller ones.
 There are [too many changes](https://github.com/re-rxjs/react-rxjs-github-issues-example/commit/0ecad5f387413e70a4a65739f95538dac8f1a666#diff-1a799039b78ec6f0b5ab3f324755c673) to be able to follow this, but the result would be: